basic-maths-exercises/numbers-6/README.md

 ![](hex.png)

-__To complete this task you must finish the function c`onvertToHex`__.
+__To complete this task you must finish the function `convertToHex`__.
 This function takes an integer, `N`, that is less than 69905 as input.
 When you have completed it should return a list with 5 elements.
 These five numbers are the five digits of the number in hex.
 As letters are used when representing numbers in hexidecimal you cannot use a numpy array here but have to use a python list here.
 To create a python list and assign the elements of it you will need to write code such as the one given below:

 ````
 mylist = 5*["0"]